EighteenZi/rocksdb_wiki/RocksDB-FAQ.md

 **Q: How to estimate total size of index and filter blocks in a DB?**

 A: For an offline DB, "sst_dump --show_properties --command=none" will show you the index and filter size for a specific sst file.
 You can sum them up for all DB.
 For a running DB, you can fetch from DB property "kAggregatedTableProperties".
 Or calling DB::GetPropertiesOfAllTables() and sum up the index and filter block size of individual files.

+**Q: Can I programmatically read data from an SST file?**

+A: We don't support it right now.
+But you can dump the data using sst_dump.